askorama/onnx-go/README.md

 # About

-This package contains some facilities for reading binary version of an ONNX model and for unmarshaling it into a pointer to an object compatible with [`gonum's DirectedWeightedBuilder`](https://godoc.org/gonum.org/v1/gonum/graph#DirectedWeightedBuilder) interface.

 The target of this repository is to create an abstraction to create a conputation graph based on [the spec of ONNX](https://github.com/onnx/onnx/blob/master/docs/IR.md).

 _for more information on computation graphs, please read this [blog post](http://gopherdata.io/post/deeplearning_in_go_part_1/)_

+This package contains some facilities for reading binary version of an ONNX model and for unmarshaling it into a pointer to an object compatible with [`gonum's DirectedWeightedBuilder`](https://godoc.org/gonum.org/v1/gonum/graph#DirectedWeightedBuilder) interface.
+The weigth of the edges is used to garantee the order of execution of the operands for non-commutative operations.

 The entry point of this library is the `Unmarshal` function: